TosbackCgusBridge-Bot/CGUs-versions/Hsbc/Privacy Policy.md

     *   Investor contacts

-    *   Annual Results 2017 HSBC Holdings plc announced its Annual Results on 20 February.
+    *   Annual General Meeting HSBC Holdings plc will hold its Annual General Meeting on 20 April 2018.
 *   News and insight Skip to Careers navigation

     *   Media resources